Sag-Dev/gamedev-templates/documents/Game Design Document (GDD) - Template.md

 *Squat DLC: a deep jump to reach higher than ever before*

 ## References
-Anything that was or can be used as a reference when developing the game.
+Anything that was or can be used as a reference during the development process.
-Depending on the scope of the game, it could be divided into sections such as visual style, programming, audio effects, photography direction, ambient music...
+Depending on the scope of the game, it could be divided into sections such as visual style, programming, audio effects, photography direction, ambient music…

+*- A guy I saw jumping on the street: his jump was stylish.*